-The drawing can be the original plans/drawings you received when you purchased the cart or they can be hand drawn with a pen/pencil and ruler.
-These drawings are a basic map of what your cart looks like and where everything is located on the cart, i.e., sinks, appliances, water tanks and size, etc. If you have made changes to your cart since purchse, the plan drawings must be updated to show these changes.
+The drawing can be the original plans/schematics/drawings (all the same thing) you received when you purchased the cart or they can be hand drawn with a pen/pencil and ruler.
+These drawings are a basic map of what your cart looks like and where everything is located on the cart, i.e., sinks, appliances, water tanks and sizes, etc. If you have made changes to your cart since purchse, the plan drawings must be updated to show these changes.
 You will need a view from the Top and Side at the very minimum.
 If you are purchasing one of our carts, we will provide the plans or you can download them from our website.
 If you purchased your cart from a manufacturer other than DreamMaker Hot Dog Carts you may be able to download their drawings from their website or call and ask to have them emailed to you.

 You will need a minimum of two photos of the actual cart which show the appliances, propane tank locations, and general layout.
 One photo must be a side view of the cart.
 The more photos you can provide, the better, (no more than six).

 If you are purchasing one of our carts, we will provide the photos.

 It is best if you complete this certification before your actual inspection so the state can assign a temporary license at the time of your inspection.
 However, you do have thirty days to comply after receiving your license from the state.
-The course fees range from $100-$300, depending on what company you use and what level certification you receive.
+As the cart's business owner, you are required to take the "Managers" course, not the more simplistic employees course that you receive when you work at Applebees, TGI Friday's, etc. Having the Managers certificate means that you can train and certify others to work your cart when needed, under your supervision.
+The course fees range from $100-$300, depending on what company you select.
+Again, it is highly recommended to have your food handling course completed prior your inspection, so as to expidite the process.